ma-compbio/SPIN/README.md

 ## Citation

-If you use SNIPER in your work
+If you use SPIN in your work

 ```
 @article{wang2020spin,